ljaxferrand/ljaxferrand/README.md

 ## 😂 The best medicine

-Thanks for stopping by.
-Here is a joke to make you smile:
+Thanks for stopping by!
+Here's a joke to brighten your day before you go:

 ![Jokes Card](https://readme-jokes.vercel.app/api)